 Where do you start the trek?

 The city closest to the mountain is Moshi, which is more like a lovely town, maybe the nicest in Tanzania.
-You fly into Kilimanjaro International Airport which is the closest airport about a 2 hour drive from Moshi.
+You can fly into Kilimanjaro International Airport which is the closest airport about a 2 hour drive from Moshi.
 You can also reach Moshi by bus from almost any city in Tanzania.
 From Dar es Salaam it is around 10 hours and costs around $10 USD and buses leave from the Ubungo bus station between 6-9 am every day.

 Who should you climb Kilimanjaro with?